CS-433/ml-project-2-mediterranean_os/README.md

 For this project, we used an already implemented UNet3+: [Link to original repository](https://github.com/nikhilroxtomar/UNET-3-plus-Implementation-in-TensorFlow-and-PyTorch)

 ## Datasets
 The dataset used for training is made up of 100 different satellite images (400x400px) of american style suburbs, along with their respective ground truth images highlighting the roads that are used during the supervised learning.
 For testing, the dataset is comprised by 50 satellite images (608x608px) of similar american style suburbs.
+Additionally, a selected portion of images from the [Massachussets dataset](https://www.kaggle.com/datasets/balraj98/massachusetts-roads-dataset/data) has been added to 'training_extra', to improve fairness.
 <br /><br />
 ![Satellite image](https://github.com/CS-433/ml-project-2-mediterranean_os/blob/main/resources/satImage_001.png)
 ![Ground truth image](https://github.com/CS-433/ml-project-2-mediterranean_os/blob/main/resources/satImage_001_ground.png)